manderson394/carbConscious/designDocuments/userStories.md

 ### Find Carbohydrates for Menu Items

-Any user should be able to search for a menu item to see what, if any, carbohydrate data exists for that item.
+Any user should be able to search the API for a menu item to see what, if any, carbohydrate data exists for that item.

 ### View Carbohydrates for Menu Items